 Spread bets and CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-75% of retail investor accounts lose money when trading spread bets and CFDs with this provider.
+69% of retail investor accounts lose money when trading spread bets and CFDs with this provider.
 You should consider whether you understand how spread bets and CFDs work, and whether you can afford to take the high risk of losing your money.

 Spread bets and CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-75% of retail investor accounts lose money when trading spread bets and CFDs with this provider.
+69% of retail investor accounts lose money when trading spread bets and CFDs with this provider.
 You should consider whether you understand how spread bets and CFDs work, and whether you can afford to take the high risk of losing your money.

-Best cheap stocks to buy in March 2023
+Best shares to watch in December 2023

 Source: Bloomberg

-Take your position on 17,000+ shares with the UK’s No.1 platform.* Learn more about trading or investing in shares with us, or open an account to get started today.
+Trade and invest in over 17,000 UK, US and global shares from zero commission with us, the UK's No.1 trading provider.* Learn more about trading or investing in shares with us, or open an account to get started today.

 This information has been prepared by IG, a trading name of IG Markets Limited.
 In addition to the disclaimer below, the material on this page does not contain a record of our trading prices, or an offer of, or solicitation for, a transaction in any financial instrument.
 IG accepts no responsibility for any use that may be made of these comments and for any consequences that result.
 No representation or warranty is given as to the accuracy or completeness of this information.
 Consequently any person acting on it does so entirely at their own risk.
 Any research provided does not have regard to the specific investment objectives, financial situation and needs of any specific person who may receive it.
 It has not been prepared in accordance with legal requirements designed to promote the independence of investment research and as such is considered to be a marketing communication.
 Although we are not specifically constrained from dealing ahead of our recommendations we do not seek to take advantage of them before they are provided to our clients.
 See full non-independent research disclaimer and quarterly summary.